-The first section of the substantially segregated cycle route opened between Elephant and Castle and Stonecutter Street, near Holborn Viaduct in spring 2016.
-Cyclists can use the route in both directions.
+The first section of the substantially segregated cycle route, between Elephant and Castle and Stonecutter Street, opened in spring 2016.

-The route has been designed to improve safety and comfort for cyclists by reducing conflict with motorised traffic.
-It also provides new and improved pedestrian facilities along the route.
+The extended route improves safety and comfort for cyclists by reducing conflict with motorised traffic.
+It also provides new and improved facilities for pedestrians.

-A separate consultation was held in February and March 2016 on detailed proposals for the route between Stonecutter Street and King's Cross.
+A separate consultation was held in spring 2016 on detailed proposals for the extension from Stonecutter Street to King's Cross.